msalah1193/CCheckbox-iOS/README.md

 # CCheckbox-iOS
-CCheckbox is a custom UIView which represents custom checkbox component with custom images
+CCheckbox is a custom UIButton which represents custom checkbox component with custom images

 # How To Use
 - Include CCheckbox class to your project files
-- Drag UIView to your UIViewController
+- Drag UIButton to your UIViewController
 - Make it inherit from CCheckbox
 - Edit Normal Image & Selected Image from Attributes Inspector